 How to Set Default Tab for Task Manager in Windows 10 via Task Manager?

-1. Open the Task Manager by pressing Ctrl + Shift + Esc keys from the keyboard.
+Step 1.
+Open the Task Manager by pressing

-2. Once you open the Task Manager window by any means, click on the Options > Set default tab and then select the default tab of your choice.
+Step 2.
+Once you open the Task Manager window by any means, click on the

 For example, we have set the default tab to Startup.
 When I open Task Manager by any method, Task Manager will always open at the Startup tab.